Why did the university switch from paper to online course evaluations?

 What is EvaluationKit?
 What information do they have about me?

 EvaluationKit manages student course evaluations for more than 100 universities.
-EvaluationKit's software works with Blackboard to obtain student registration information to create surveys and send emails, but no passwords or other confidential information is shared with EvaluationKit.
+EvaluationKit's software works with Canvas to obtain student registration information to create surveys and send emails, but no passwords or other confidential information is shared with EvaluationKit.

 How do I log in to EvaluationKit to complete my evaluations?